TablePress/TablePress/readme.txt

 == Description ==

-TablePress allows you to easily create and manage beautiful tables.
+TablePress is the most popular and highest rated WordPress table plugin.
+It allows you to easily create and manage beautiful tables on your website.
 You can embed the tables into posts, pages, or other site areas using a block in the block editor.
 Table data can be edited in a spreadsheet-like interface, without any coding.
 Tables can contain any type of data, even math formulas that will be evaluated.
 Additional features like sorting, pagination, and filtering make it easy for site visitors to interact with the table data.
 Tables can be imported and exported from/to Excel, CSV, HTML, and JSON files.

 = More information =

+= More information =
-Please visit the plugin website at [tablepress.org](https://tablepress.org/) for more information or a [demo](https://tablepress.org/demo/).
+Visit the plugin website at [tablepress.org](https://tablepress.org/) for more information, take a look at [example tables](https://tablepress.org/demo/), or [check out TablePress on a free test site](https://tablepress.org/demo/).
 For latest news, [follow @TablePress](https://twitter.com/TablePress) on Twitter.

-= Supporting future development =
-If you like TablePress, please rate and review it here in the WordPress Plugin Directory or support it with your [donation](https://tablepress.org/donate/).
-Thank you!

 == Screenshots ==